 But the author's treatment of this subject wins unqualified admiration when one takes account of the manner in which, in the context of a thorough and minute examination of the arguments of the representatives of "consistent eschatology" and "realized eschatology, " he surveys the pertinent data and evaluates the issues with exceptional exegetical ability.

 Coming of the Kingdom #ad - This volume is a monumental study of the preaching of Jesus according to the synoptics.
 It is a veritable treasure house of informative and stimulating exegesis of large segments of the synoptic texts.
 Stonehouse, late professor of New Testament, Westminster Theological Seminary.
 And the discussion in this connection of such subjects as the kingdom in relation to Satan's defeat and preset working, the miracles as present power and as signs of the future, the parables, and the integration of Jesus' ministry with the coming of the kingdom is highly rewarding.

-Resurrection and Redemption: A Study in Paul's SoteriologyP & R Publishing #ad - Resurrection and Redemption: A Study in Paul's Soteriology #ad - A study of the structure of Paul's theology of Jesus' resurrection as that doctrine forms the center of Paul's total theology.
+Resurrection and Redemption: A Study in Paul's SoteriologyP & R Publishing #ad - A study of the structure of Paul's theology of Jesus' resurrection as that doctrine forms the center of Paul's total theology.

 Reformed Dogmatics: Ecclesiology, The Means of Grace, EschatologyLexham Press #ad - Like books, people can become 'classics.
 Great in their day, but richer and more fulfilling with time.
 But now you too can access Geerhardus Vos' monumental work of systematic theology.
 This brand-new english translation was edited by biblical theologian and Vos expert, Richard B. Not yet a classic, vos’s never-before-published Reformed Dogmatics is more like a lost Shakespeare play recently discovered.